metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ```console
 kubectl get BareMetalHosts -n metal3 -w
 ```
 > The `BareMetalHosts` resource is created when `Metal³/metal3-dev-env` was deployed.
-It is a kubernetes resource that represents a Baremetal Machine, with all its details and configuration, and is managed by the `BareMetalOperator`.
+It is a kubernetes resource that represents a bare metal Machine, with all its details and configuration, and is managed by the `Bare Metal Operator`.
 You can also use the short representation instead, i.e. `bmh` ( short for `BareMetalHosts`) in the command above.

 > You should see all the nodes that were created at the time of metal3 deployment, along with their current status as the provisioning progresses
 > info "Note"
-> All the baremetal hosts listed above were created when Metal³ was deployed in the *detailed metal3-dev-env walkthrough blogpost*.
+> All the bare metal hosts listed above were created when Metal³ was deployed in the *detailed metal3-dev-env walkthrough blogpost*.

 ```console
 kubectl get Machine -n metal3 -w
 ```
-> This shows the status of Machine associated with controlplane and we can watch the status of provisioning under PHASE
+> This shows the status of Machine associated with control plane and we can watch the status of provisioning under PHASE

 <br/>
 Once the provisioning is finished, let's get the host-ip :